Assign Accounts, Rules, and Users to Territories

 You can assign accounts to the territories they belong to manually or by applying assignment rules.

 A rule identifies one or more characteristics you use to define that territory, and tells Enterprise Territory Management to assign accounts with those characteristics to that territory.
-If your territory is in Planning state, running rules lets you preview account assignments.
-If your territory is in Active state when you run rules, accounts are assigned to territories according to your rules.
+If your territory model is in Planning state, running rules lets you preview account assignments.
+If your territory model is in Active state when you run rules, accounts are assigned to territories according to your rules.

 Rules can work together within territories and child territories.
 For example, you create a territory called Western US States, with child territories Washington, Oregon, and California.
 From the Western US States territory record, you create a rule that assigns accounts in Washington, Oregon, and California to that territory.
 You apply that rule to child territories and then, from the California territory record, you create a rule that assigns accounts in California to the California territory.
 For any child territories for the California territory, you don’t need to specify the state in the criteria if you mark the California territory rule as inheritable to child territories.
 Instead, you can use more specific criteria, such as ZIP code or industry to create child territories for California.